- Master of Science in Engineering (M.S.E.) in Aerospace Engineering

 M.S.E. in Aerospace Engineering

-This degree is designed for students who desired a curriculum that is focused on the scientific aspects of Aerospace Engineering.
-A total of 30 credit hours is required (typically 10 classes).
-Of these, 15 credit hours must be 500-level classes in Aerospace Engineering with a B grade or better (excluding AEROSP 590 and AEROSP 585), and 6 credits must be from approved courses in mathematics.
-Students are encouraged to take advantage of directed study and become involved in research as part of their M.S.E. experience.
-The M.S.E. program does not include an option for a thesis per se; however, through AEROSP 590, students can perform research work in close supervision of a faculty member and investigate a problem of common interest.
+This degree is designed for students who desire a curriculum focused on the scientific aspects of aerospace engineering.
+A total of 30 credit hours is required, including: five, 500-level or higher classes in aerospace engineering – which includes graduate-level engineering courses that have been cross listed with aerospace engineering courses, and two approved courses in mathematics.
+Students are encouraged to take advantage of directed study and become involved in research as part of their M.S.E. experience although it is not required to graduate.
+The M.S.E. program does not include an option for a thesis per se; however, through AEROSP 590, students can perform research work under the close supervision of a faculty member and investigate a problem of common interest.

 M.Eng in Space Engineering